TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 Optionally, you can start an instance of Apache Zeppelin server with the cluster.
-[Apache Zeppelin](https://zeppelin.apache.org/) provides a web-based interactive notebook that is pre-configured to communicate with the SnappyData cluster.
+[Apache Zeppelin](https://zeppelin.apache.org/) provides a web-based interactive notebook that is pre-configured to communicate with the TIBCO ComputeDB cluster.
 The Zeppelin server is launched on the same EC2 instance where the lead node is running.

 ```pre
 ./snappy-ec2 -k my-ec2-key -i ~/my-ec2-key.pem --with-zeppelin launch cluster-name